Release 04.12.2024: migration guide

 function that can forward anyfeeCredit

-sent with an external message
+sent with an external transaction

 Migration of smart contracts